-NOTE 10: ENTITY RISK MANAGEMENT ACTIVITIES
+NOTE 9: ENTITY RISK MANAGEMENT ACTIVITIES

-The Okanogan School District is a member of United Schools Insurance Program.
-Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
+Ferndale School District is a member of Schools Insurance Association of Washington (SIAW).
+Chapter 48.62 RCW authorizes the governing body of any one of more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The program was formed on September 1, 1985, when 29 school districts in the state of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Current membership includes 154 school districts.
+The program was formed on September 1, 1995, when seven mid-sized school districts in the state of Washington joined together by signing an Interlocal Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Presently, the SIAW program has 37 member districts.

-The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability, and Employee Benefit Liability is on a claims-made basis.
+The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability and Employee Benefit Liability is on a claims-made basis.
 All other coverages are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, General Liability, Automotive Liability, Wrongful Acts Liability, and Crime.
+The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Automotive Liability, Equipment Breakdown, Crime, and Wrongful Acts Liability.

-Liability insurance is subject to a self-insured retention of \$100,000.
-Members are responsible for a \$1,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$100,000 self-insured retention (SIR).
-Insurance carriers cover insured losses over \$101,000 to the limits of each policy.
+The program acquires Liability insurance through their administrator, Clear Risk Solutions, which is submitted to a per-occurrence self-insured retention (SIR) or \$100,000.
+Members are responsible for a standard deductible of \$2,500 for each claim (some member deductibles vary), while the program is responsible for the \$100,000 SIR.
+Insurance carriers cover insured losses over \$102,500 to the limits of each policy.
 Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$100,000 SIR.
-The program also purchases a stop loss policy with an attachment point of \$1,108,275, as an additional layer of protection for its members.
+The program also purchases a Stop Loss Policy with an attachment point of \$3,562,902, which fully funds its annual budget.

-Property insurance is subject to a per-occurrence deductible of \$100,000.
-Members are responsible for a \$1,000 deductible for each claim (Member deductibles may vary), while the program is responsible for the \$100,000 SIR.
-Equipment Breakdown insurance is subject to a per-occurrence deductible of \$2,500.
+Property insurance is subject to a per-occurrence SIR of \$250,000.
+Members are responsible for a \$10,000 deductible for each claim (some member deductibles vary), while the program is responsible for the \$250,000 SIR.
+Insurance carriers cover insured losses over \$260,000 to the limits of each policy.
+Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
 Members are responsible for the deductible amount of each claim.

-Members contract to remain in the program for a minimum of one year, and must give notice before August 31 to terminate participation the following September 1.
-The Interlocal Agreement is renewed automatically each year.
-Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Joint Purchase Agreement.
+Members contract to remain in the program for one year and must give notice before December 31 to terminate participation for the following September 1.
+Renewal of the Interlocal Agreement occurs automatically each year.
+Even after termination, a member is still responsible for contributions to the program of any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.

 The program is fully funded by its member participants.
-Claims are filed by members with Clear Risk Solutions, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
-Fees paid to the third party administrator under this agreement for the year ending August 31, 2019, were \$1,696,376.12.
+Claims are filed by members with Clear Risk Solutions, which has been contracted to perform program administration, claims adjustment and administration, and loss prevention for the program.
+Fees paid to the third party administrator under this arrangement for the year ending August 31, 2019, were \$3,231,773.

-A board of directors, consisting of nine members, is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
-The board of directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
+A board of directors, consisting of eight members, is selected by the membership from the east and west side of the state and is responsible for conducting the business affairs of the program.
+The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
 This program has no employees.